-1.10.46 SSH
+1.9.48 SSH

-Summary: Configure SSH and SSH keys
+Summary: configure SSH and SSH keys (host and authorized)

 This module handles most configuration for SSH and both host and authorized SSH keys.

 Authorized Keys

 Authorized keys are a list of public SSH keys that are allowed to connect to a user account on a system.
 They are stored in .ssh/authorized\keys in that account's home directory.
 Authorized keys for the default user defined in users can be specified using ssh\authorized\keys.
 Keys should be specified as a list of public keys.